FRONTERRA Nature-Based Solutions: Carbon and Biodiversity Credits, High Social Impact

 Maria is a Carbon Analyst at Fronterra.

-She holds a degree in Forestry Engineering from the Federal University of Paraná (UFPR), where she focused her studies on the economy and operations of forests in southern Brazil.
-She obtained a master’s degree in Wood, Forest, and Sustainable Development from AgroParisTech in France.
-During her grad
+She holds a degree in Forestry Engineering from the Federal University of Paraná (UFPR), with a focus on forest economics and operations in southern Brazil, and a master’s degree in Wood, Forest, and Sustainable Development from AgroParisTech (France).

 Maria is a Carbon Analyst at Fronterra.

-She holds a degree in Forestry Engineering from the Federal University of Paraná (UFPR), where she focused her studies on the economy and operations of forests in southern Brazil.
-She obtained a master’s degree in Wood, Forest, and Sustainable Development from AgroParisTech in France.
-During her graduate studies, she gained valuable exposure to European forest management models and developed robust technical skills in data analysis using R and Python.
+She holds a degree in Forestry Engineering from the Federal University of Paraná (UFPR), with a focus on forest economics and operations in southern Brazil, and a master’s degree in Wood, Forest, and Sustainable Development from AgroParisTech (France).

-Her professional background is rooted in technical and analytical forestry work.
-She has gained experience in the restoration of degraded areas and the application of GIS technologies.
-Her work has also focused on carbon project certification, specifically in Consultation and Free, prior and informed consent (FPIC), and conducting due diligence on developers, land analysis for carbon projects and creating comprehensive political, legislative, and socio-environmental databases.
-Additionally, she brings practical expertise in forest certification standards, having worked directly with the FSC framework and its influence on the biodiversity of European forests.
+Her professional background is rooted in technical and analytical forestry work., including restoration of degraded areas and the application of GIS technologies.
+She has also worked on carbon project certification processes, specifically in Consultation and Free, prior and informed consent (FPIC), conducting developer due diligence, performing land analysis for carbon projects, and building political, legislative, and socio-environmental databases.

-At Fronterra, her role is a Carbon Analyst, focusing on the organisation of Project Design Documents (PDDs) for conservation and restoration initiatives.
-She is deeply motivated by the conviction that successful environmental projects must be inclusive and that local communities not only benefit from but are active participants in conservation and restoration efforts.
+At Fronterra, she works as a Carbon Analyst, organizing Project Design Documents (PDDs) for conservation and restoration initiatives.
+She is driven by the belief that effective environmental projects must be inclusive, ensuring local communities both benefit from and actively participate in conservation and restoration efforts.

 Contact Maria at biodiversity@fronterra.eco